Grounds for possession in a private residential tenancy

 It is reasonable to evict on account of this fact.

-Advisers should also see the page - Private Residential Tenancy rent arrears in the preventing eviction section.
+Advisers should see the pages Private Residential Tenancy rent arrears and Considering reasonableness in the preventing eviction section.

-In some cases, when considering whether it reasonable to grant an eviction order, the tribunal must consider the extent to which the landlord has complied with the pre-action requirements.
-This is required: [24]
+When considering whether it reasonable to grant an eviction order, the tribunal must consider the extent to which the landlord has complied with the pre-action protocols.
+[22] See the page Private sector rent arrears – pre-action protocols.

 Relevant benefit payments include: